-No satellite radio reception is available and "NO SAT" is displayed when the SAT band option is selected unless optional satellite receiver and antenna are installed (retrofit unavailable without factory satellite radio pre-wiring), and an XM® or SIRIUSTM satellite radio service subscription is active.
+No satellite radio reception is available and "NO SAT" is displayed when the SAT band option is selected unless optional satellite receiver and antenna are installed and an XM® or SIRIUSTM satellite radio service subscription is active.

 Satellite radio performance may be affected if cargo carried on the roof blocks the satellite radio signal.